Rǫgnvaldr Guðrøðarson: Relations with John of England

 In 1210, the Chronicle of Mann reports that John led five hundred ships to Ireland.
 Whilst Rǫgnvaldr and his men were absent from Mann, part of John's forces are recorded to have landed and ravaged it for a fortnight before departing with hostages.
-There is does not appear to be any other evidence of possibly poor relations between Rǫgnvaldr and John at this time.
+There does not appear to be any other evidence of possibly poor relations between Rǫgnvaldr and John at this time.
 Since the men were clearly on friendly terms between 1205 and 1207, John's assault on the island does not appear to be connected to Rǫgnvaldr's earlier campaigning with (the then-disgraced) Courcy.
 Instead, it is likely that the devastation was related to John's souring relations with the Lacy and the Briouze families.
 In 1208, William de Briouze, with his wife and family, fled from John to Ireland, where they were harboured by the Lacys.
 When John arrived in Ireland in 1210, the Briouzes fled towards Scotland, and were apprehended in Galloway by Courcy's close associate and Rǫgnvaldr's kinsman Donnchad mac Gilla Brigte, Earl of Carrick.

 A link between the flight of the Briouzes and Rǫgnvaldr appears in the thirteenth-century Histoire des ducs de Normandie et des rois d'Angleterre, which states that, whilst en route to Scotland just before their capture, the Briouzes stayed on Mann for four days.
 Although it is impossible to know for certain whether Rǫgnvaldr sanctioned the arrival of the fleeing Briouzes, their close connection with the Lacys, and Rǫgnvaldr's close connection with Courcy—a man who had been forced from his Irish lands by the Lacys—both strongly suggest that cooperation between Rǫgnvaldr and Briouze is unlikely.
 In any case, the English depredations on Mann are corroborated by other sources, such as the Annals of Loch Cé, and the continuation of twelfth-century Historia rerum Anglicarum, In his own account of events, John declared that he had learned of the capture of Briouze's wife and children whilst at Carrickfergus, a statement which may hint that the attack on Mann was punitive in nature.